mbelaloui/Ansible/README.md

 	* if it's enabled we have to install on the nodes the `libselinux-python` before using any cp/file/template related functions in Ansible.

 ## Inventories
  Is the list of the targets in which we want to automate

+ we can also setup, user and ssh-key location

 ### example
 ```
 ---